Fixing SIFT vs ORB Performance in UAV Photos

 Exact Parameter Tuning for UAV Imagery

 Default OpenCV configurations assume generic computer vision workloads.
 UAV photogrammetry demands altitude-aware, overlap-optimized baselines.
-Apply these tuned initializers:

 SIFT Configuration (High-GSD, Low-Contrast, Oblique Transitions)